 Aavescan logo Aavescan

-Live and historical data for Aave
+Data platform and API for Aave

-About us
+About

 Aavescan was launched in 2021 and serves 5k+ monthly users worldwide with citations in research from Bloomberg, Columbia University, Forbes and Reuters.